tiipotto/trivial_log/README.md

 * `std::sync::mpsc::SyncSender<T> where T: Send+Clone` - if the receiver dies then this appender becomes a noop.
   The appender only uses the send method to send data

 # Implementation details
 1. The appender's and formats can be reconfigured at any time during the application.
 2. trivial_log does NOT prevent recursive calls inside the appender.
-   * It's the responsibility of the appender to prevent calls to 'log' from inside the appender that lead to a stack overflow.
+   * It's the responsibility of the appender to prevent calls to `log!` from inside the appender that can lead to a stack overflow.
 3. trivial_log does NOT catch panics that occur in the appender.
-   * Panics are propangated to whoever called log in the first place.
+   * Panics are propangated to caller of the `log!` function.
-     Either use panic=abort, or prevent/catch panics in the appender impl as the caller of log! is unlikely to expect it to panic.
+     Either use panic=abort, or prevent/catch panics in the appender impl as the caller of `log!` is unlikely to expect it to panic.
 4. trivial_log does NOT start any threads.
-   * If an appender takes a very long time then it may be a good idea if the appender performs the bulk of its tasks in a background thread. otherwise you may bottleneck your application due to logging
+   * If an appender can take a very long time (eg logging over a network), it may be a good idea to use a background thread.
+     See the [async example](./examples/async.rs) for a starting point.
 5. trivial_log does NOT do any synchronization
   * The appender impl has to synchronize to prevent concurrent access to mutable resources (such as a file/stream).
+    This crate uses no unsafe, so the rust compiler will prevent misuse.
+    See [Database](./examples/database.rs) for an example.
   * Your appender will be called concurrently if multiple concurrent threads call log at the same.
     It is up to the appender implementation on what to do in this case.
     * The default impl for file will aquire a ordinary Mutex in the appender
     * The default impl for stdout/stderr will call print! and eprint! macros which guarantee synchronization.
+6. For no "possibly leaked" in valgrind, you must call `trivial_log::free()` before the process exits.
+It is memory safe (no UB) to not call this.